Harris Bokhari: Naz Legacy Foundation

-Simon Woolley of Operation Black Vote praised Bokhari's work "for his services to young people and interfaith...
-With his easy charm and steely determination Bokhari can call upon the top political figures to talk to the young men and women on his schemes.
-He's even become an ambassador for the HRH Prince Charles.
-Well done Harris, your father, who also received an OBE, would be deeply proud of his son."

 Muslim community activism

 Bokhari was a spokesperson for the Muslim Association of Britain from 2006 to 2008.

 In 2007, Bokhari was appointed press officer for the launch of Mosques and Imams National Advisory Board (MINAB), which was attended by the Communities Secretary Hazel Blears.
 Soon after the Government stopped working with many of these organisations, Bokhari had already moved on to other projects and initiatives outside of the Muslim communities.

 Position on Israel and anti-Semitism

 In 2002, Bokhari organised protests in London, attended by thousands of people "to express their solidarity with the Palestinians and against Israel's ongoing military operations in the West Bank."

 In 2019, Bokhari organized the first inter-faith Iftar with the Chief Rabbi at St John's Wood synagogue.
 It resulted in a number of synagogues across London organising their own Iftars.
 Bokhari reportedly said: "We need to call out all forms of prejudice and racism in society and it is important we speak out against anti- semitism in the same way we have to speak out against Islamophobia."